 The five-year pilot program increases the City of Chicago’s required affordability component for large residential projects within a 7.2-square-mile area in Pilsen and Little Village.
 The affordability requirement will increase from 10 to 20 percent of total units, with new provisions to incentivize the number of family-sized units in each project.

 At least half of the required affordable units, or 10 percent of the total unit count, must be built on site.
 The remainder could be covered by in-lieu fees, which in turn rise by $50,000 to about $180,000 per unit in Pilsen and about $102,000 per unit in Little Village.

 The pilot area in Pilsen is generally be bounded by Peoria Street, 16th Street, the Sanitary and Ship Canal and Western Avenue.
 The pilot area in Little Village is generally be bounded by Western Avenue, the Metra (BNSF) tracks, the Stevenson Expressway and the Chicago city limits.
 A map outlining the precise boundaries is available at this link.

-The pilot was approved by City Council in December 2018, and went into effect Jan.
-1, 2019.
+The pilot was approved by City Council in December 2018.
+It will remain in effect until the end of 2023.

 In conjunction with the ARO pilot, the City is looking to target several preservation programs in Pilsen and Little Village to preserve affordable rental and for-sale housing for existing residents.

 The strategy will also prioritize outreach to area homeowners by the Chicago Community Land Trust, which provides reduced property taxes in exchange for long-term affordability, and to low-income tenants by the Chicago Low-Income Housing Trust Fund, which provides rental subsidies on their behalf.

-The proposed district, which is characterized by Baroque-inspired mixed-use and residential buildings constructed between 1875 and 1910, was granted initial landmark status by the Landmarks Commission at its meeting in December 2018.
+The proposed district is characterized by Baroque-inspired buildings constructed between 1875 and 1910 and Mexican-American public art from the latter half of the 20th Century.
 A map of the proposed district is available here.